Kill Arman

 Kill Arman is a reality/documentary TV series about martial arts, created by Tuukka Tiensuu and Arman Alizad, and hosted by Alizad.
 The series was first broadcast in Finland in 2009.
 Currently, two seasons have been filmed and the series is airing in over 100 countries worldwide.

 Synopsis

-Arman Alizad is a master tailor, a fashion reporter and a party-animal, who has not done any sports in over 20 years.
-But in Kill Arman he has to travel to exotic locations around the world, train a different martial art in every episode, and finally fight a master of that martial art.
+Arman Alizad is a tailor and a fashion reporter, who has not engaged in physical activity in over 20 years.
+But in Kill Arman, he has to travel to exotic locations around the world, train a different martial art in every episode, and finally fight a master of that martial art.
 The physical and mental challenges make Alizad question his own belief systems, and he finds whole new sides to himself.

 Cast and characters

 Along with the host, Arman Alizad, the episodes have many famous martial arts masters mentoring Alizad.
 These masters include for example Leung Ting, Leo Gaje, Martin Kampmann, Ray Sefo and Amin Asikainen.